raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 # Garbage Collection in CoffeeScript (and JavaScript)

+**This is a work-in-progress, please do not post to hacker News, &c.**

+---

 > "There are only two hard things in Computer Science: Cache invalidation and naming things."
 Tim Bray, quoting Phil Karlton

 ## HashLife